rien333/numbersense-vae/thesis/README.md

     stochastic representation of the data, thus performing autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem (see [**section x.x**](#vae) for more detail).
-    Moreover, VAEs are trained in an unsupervised manner, similair to how learning visual number sense, given appropriate circumstances, does not require labeled data due it being emergent.
-Another intersesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell us something about how it deals with visual numerosity, and thus allow us to evaluate the properties of the VAE's encoding against biological data.
+    Moreover, VAEs are trained in an unsupervised manner, similar to how learning visual number sense, given appropriate circumstances, does not require labeled data due it being emergent.
+Another interesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell us something about how it deals with visual numerosity, and thus allow us to evaluate the properties of the VAE's encoding against biological data.

 Unfortunately, no dataset fit for visual numerosity estimation satisfied above requirements (sizable collections of natural image with large and